WenChentao/Seg2Link/docs/Round2/sort_remove.md

     ***The labels have been sorted according to their sizes!!***

 #### Remove tiny cells
-1. Press the button "Sort labels and remove tiny cells", and adjust the "Max cell number".
+1. Press the button "Sort labels and remove tiny cells", and adjust the "Max cell number" to 300.

     ![press-button](./pictures/sort_remove_1_annotation.png)
     ***The cells < 63 voxels will be removed!***